simwrapper/simwrapper.github.io/docs/ref-bar-area-line.md

 **stacked:** true/false for bar charts, whether to stack multiple bars

-**legendName:** Array of strings.
+**legendTitles:** Array of strings.
 Legend titles for each line.
 The column names will be used if this is omitted.

 **xAxisName/yAxisName:** Labels for the axes.